jrehor/kcc/README.md

 Computer languages have been around for a while, but in the beginning was the word.
 We will be writing code in a language called k, but it really helps to talk about it first.

 Regardless your background, k will look different.
-You will question many aspects of its design, and it will respond by questioning things that you consider common sense, and it is a constructive process.
+You will question many aspects of its design, and it will respond by questioning things that you consider common sense, and will be a constructive process.
 For example, you may find it puzzling why the assignment operator in k is `:` instead of `=`.
 But give it a chance and try a simple thought experiment.
 Consider the following code:

 ```c
 x = x + 1